GRV96/surahdb/README.md

 ## ENGLISH

 This project is the result of an intellectual interest in the Quran.
-The database gathers information about the 114 surahs of Islam's sacred book.
+Scripts at the repository's root communicate with a database containing information about the 114 surahs of Islam's sacred book.

 ### Connection to a MySQL server

-All scripts at this repository's root connect to a MySQL server to access the database.
+All scripts connect to a MySQL server to access the database.
 The user must provide as an argument a JSON file that configures the connection.
-The connection configuration file must match [this schema](src/database/db_config_schema.json).
+The connection configuration file must match
+[this schema](src/database/db_config_schema.json).

 A valid configuration resembles the template below.